Gain Valuable Knowledge in Liberty University’s Minor in Special Education Online

 Why Choose Liberty University’s Online Minor in Special Education?

-Liberty University’s Minor in Special Education is offered completely online just like our Bachelor of Science in Special Education Interdisciplinary Studies, allowing you to remain active in your job, with your family, and in your community without the worry of having to take courses on campus.
+Liberty University’s Minor in Special Education is offered completely online just like our Bachelor of Science in Special Education Interdisciplinary Studies.
+This online format allows you to remain active in your job, with your family, and in your community without the worry of having to take courses on campus.

 If you are interested in a more in-depth study of special education, our bachelor’s degree in special education interdisciplinary studies is a great stepping stone to the licensure track Master of Arts in Teaching Special Education.
 You could also pursue the Bachelor of Education (B.Ed.), which is designed for (or can lead to) teacher licensure.

-What Will You Learn in Our Minor in Special Education Online Program?
+What Will You Learn in Our Minor in Special Education Online?

 The professors and faculty at Liberty are dedicated to Training Champions for Christ through a Christian worldview.
 Our hope is that you take that training and integrate it into your teaching as you prepare students for success in their educational pursuits.